fommil/fpmortals/manuscript/backmatter.md

   infixr 5 :
 ~~~~~~~~

-and has language level support for convenient construction: `[1, 2, 3]`.
+and a convenient multi-argument value constructor: `[1, 2, 3]` instead of
+requiring `1 : 2 : 3 : []`.

-The most common primitive data types are
+Ultimately our ADTs need to hold primitive values.
+The most common primitive
+data types are:

 -   `Char` a unicode character
 -   `Text` for blocks of unicode text